Hazem-Ben-Khalfallah/keycloak-containers-demo/README.md

 Save.
 As the priority is higher than the current active keys the new keys will be used next time tokens are signed.

 Now go back to the JS Console and clik on `Refresh`.
-Copy the token to the [JWT validation extension](http://localhost:8080/auth/realms/demo/jwt).
+Copy the token to the [JWT site](https://jwt.io).
 Notice that the `kid` has now changed.

 What this does is provide a seamless way of changing signatures and keys.
 Currently logged-in users